JohnSundell/Ink/README.md

 ## Command line tool

-Ink also ships with a simple but useful command line tool that enables you to use it to convert Markdown to HTML directly from the command line.
+Ink also ships with a simple but useful command line tool that lets you convert Markdown to HTML directly from the command line.

 To install it, clone the project and run `make`: